Plastic Forks (1990) #1-5

 Only with more grisliness and a more … sexually odd plot.

-OK, I hate recapping plots of comics I write about (I don’t find that interesting to read or write), but I think I have to here: For some reason or other (never really explained), there are these two scientists that thinks it would be really cool to have creatures being able to self-impregnate.
+OK, I hate recapping plots of comics I write about (I don’t find it interesting to read or write that stuff), but I think I have to here: For some reason or other (never really explained), there are these two scientists that think it would be really cool to have creatures that are able to self-impregnate.
 It turns out that one of these evil scientists is even more evil, and does the procedure on the other scientist.
 Hijinks (and revenge) ensue.

 So it’s a book that leans really hard into having as stupid a plot as humanly conceivable, which makes me wonder: Why?
 Is this supposed to produce some counter-intuitive frisson that pushes the reader over the edge into just going along with the ride?